BusKill/usb-a-magnetic-breakaway/README.md

 #  What's New?

-I'm making a prototype using the magnetic_release_B_v0.9.stl file.
+Still working on Issue#2 I'm making a prototype using the magnetic_release_B_v0.9.stl file.
 I just print two of them and I'll be kludging everything together with tape and glue.

 # usb-a-magnetic-breakaway